Why Do Hackers Hack?

-According to HackerOne’s 2019 Hacker Report, curiosity is an enduring quality across the hacker community, as is an affinity for high profile vulnerability disclosure programs (such as the U.S. Department of Defense, General Motors, Alibaba, Goldman Sachs, Toyota, IBM, and more) and a genuine desire to help the internet become more secure.
+According to HackerOne’s 2019 Hacker Report, curiosity is an enduring quality across the hacker community, along with an affinity for high profile vulnerability disclosure programs (such as the U.S. Department of Defense, General Motors, Alibaba, Goldman Sachs, Toyota, IBM, and more) and a genuine desire to help the internet become more secure.

 So, why do hackers hack?